 Interesting flying punch technique you have there Ryu...

-In case of this...
+In the event of this...

 ...do this.
 Wiki how will show you how.

-Speaking of mix tapes, it was not unusual for some cassettes to contain multiple games on them.
+Speaking of mixtapes, it was not unusual for some cassettes to contain multiple games on them.
 You can guess what you would need to do if the game you wanted to play was at the end of the cassette.
-Yep, fast forward until you reached it, just like fast forwarding to the track on the mix tape you wanted to hear.
-At least your mix tape would have sounded better than the spectrum's loading screen.
+Yep, fast forward until you reached it, just like fast-forwarding to the track on the mixtape you wanted to hear.
+At least your mixtape would have sounded better than the Spectrum's loading screen.

 These Cover Tapes would often contain demos of upcoming releases, small home-brew games, utilities and pokes.

 "Pokes" were loadable cheat codes and simple modifications made by the community of amateur Spectrum programmers.
 These pokes could make a game easier, more difficult or simply play differently.
-'Poking' could be seen as the beginnings of the modern day "modding scene."
+'Poking' could be seen as the beginnings of the modern-day "modding scene."

 Homebrew games were essentially the indie games of the time, created by small amateur teams, or more often than not, one person alone.
 The term bedroom programmer became synonymous with this.
 In many ways, the foundation of the indie scene was laid back in the 1980s, and it started with the Speccy.

 Still going strong, thirty years on...